YikeShen/yikeshen.github.io/_pages/JOIN.md

 ## Opportunities
 ### Admission to the Shen Lab is rolling-based.
 We are always looking for motivated students.
-### Please note we are currently not hiring any postdocs.

 We are looking for motivated Ph.D. students to join our group.
 The Shen Laboratory welcomes students with all backgrounds, race/ethnicity, and gender who are interested in environmental health.
 The successful candidates will work on exciting projects related to Environmental Health Data Science, integrating high-dimensional environmental exposures, multi-omics, and health outcomes through advanced machine learning and statistical methods.
 Applications are reviewed as soon as they are received. \
 Please refer to relevant research [here](https://yikeshen.github.io//research/)